 You can also create a copy of the object and fill the layer with a solid shadow color.
 You’ll see a lot of tutorials based on this method.
 It works, but only with a bit of finicking around to get the shadow just right.

-For this method, we’ll start with a gradient effect layer to cut down a little on the finicking around.
+For this method, I’ll show you how to make a gradient shadow in Photoshop to cut down a little on the finicking around.
 Let me show you how it works!

 Table of Contents